 Because cervicogenic headaches are secondary to neck pain, managing the neck injury is essential.
 Soft tissue therapies such as myofascial release and spine adjustments are excellent.
-Depending on the injury, rehabilitation may be necessary.
+Depending on the injury, sports rehab may be necessary.

 It's helpful to understand that there are sometimes overlaps between two headaches.
 For example, migraine headaches can become tension headaches.
 Also, each of the headaches mentioned has components of neck pain.
 This referral results from the head and neck sharing the same nervous system pathways.

 O’Guin Wellness offers a comprehensive approach to treating and managing headaches by integrating proven headache therapies.
 Since there is not one specific therapy that works for everyone, we combine the most successful therapies used for headache relief.
 Myofascial release is often used to reduce muscle tension and fascial restrictions.
 Acupuncture is used to facilitate relaxation and well-being.
 Spinal manipulation (chiropractic adjustments) are used to reset joint structures in the neck.
 Finally, our doctors will discuss home remedies that will be effective in reducing headache severity and frequency.